 We are a clinical-stage biopharmaceutical company focused on improving the lives of patients with genetically defined rare diseases in areas of high unmet medical need.
 Our most advanced product candidate, losmapimod, is in development to treat the root cause of FSHD.
+We initiated REACH, a randomized, double-blind, placebo-controlled, multi-national Phase 3 clinical trial of losmapimod, our product candidate for FSHD, in the second quarter of 2022.

-Our other clinical product candidate is FTX-6058, which is being developed for the treatment of certain hemoglobinopathies, including SCD and β-thalassemia.
-We expect to initiate REACH, a randomized, double-blind, placebo-controlled, multi-national Phase 3 clinical trial of losmapimod, our product candidate for FSHD, in the second quarter of 2022.
-We initiated a Phase 1b clinical trial of FTX-6058 in people with SCD in the fourth quarter of 2021, and we plan to present initial data, including measures of fetal hemoglobin, or HbF, protein induction and safety, from the ongoing 6 mg dose cohort at the European Hematology Association, or EHA, 2022 Hybrid Congress, taking place from June 9-12, 2022.
-Additionally, we submitted an IND in the fourth quarter of 2021 for FTX-6058 in other select hemoglobinopathies, including β-thalassemia, and expect to initiate a Phase 1b clinical trial in the second half of 2022.
+Our other clinical product candidate is FTX-6058, which is being developed for the treatment of certain hemoglobinopathies, including SCD and ß-thalassemia.
+In June 2022, we announced clinical proof-of-concept data from the ongoing Phase 1b trial of FTX-6058 for the treatment of sickle cell disease, or SCD.